-The Doetzlhofer Lab seeks to identify and characterize the molecular and cellular mechanisms that govern auditory sensory development and regeneration.
+The Doetzlhofer Lab seeks to identify and characterize the gene regulatory networks that govern auditory sensory development and regeneration.
 The inner ear auditory sensory epithelium is critical for our ability to detect sound.
 Damage or loss to its mechano-sensory hair cells is permanent, leading to hearing deficits and deafness.
 However, in non-mammalian vertebrates, surrounding supporting cells undergo a process of de-differentiation after hair cell loss, and replace lost hair cells by either cell division or direct trans-differentiation.

 Current research topics include:

-- The function of RNA binding proteins LIN28B and LIN41 in sensory progenitor proliferation and differentiation
+- The role of RNA binding proteins LIN28B and TRIM71 in regulating auditory progenitor behavior and supporting cell plasticity.

-- The role of Notch signaling pathway in supporting cell differentiation and hair cell regeneration
+- The function of Notch signaling pathway in supporting cell development and hair cell regeneration.

 Lab Website: Doetzlhofer Laboratory - Center for Sensory Biology

 View all on PubMed

 Chrysostomou E, Zhou L, Darcy YL, Graves KA, Doetzlhofer A, Cox BC.
 The Notch Ligand Jagged1 Is Required for the Formation, Maintenance, and Survival of Hensen's Cells in the Mouse Cochlea.
 J Neurosci.
 2020 Dec 2;40(49):9401-9413. doi: 10.1523/JNEUROSCI.1192-20.2020.
 Epub 2020 Oct 30.
 PMID: 33127852